Peter Enns

 Peter Eric Enns (born January 2, 1961) is an American Biblical scholar and theologian.
 He has written widely on hermeneutics, Christianity and science, historicity of the Bible, and Old Testament interpretation.
 Outside of his academic work Enns is a contributor to HuffPost and Patheos.
 He has also worked with Francis Collins' The BioLogos Foundation.
 His book Inspiration and Incarnation challenged conservative/mainstream Evangelical methods of biblical interpretation.
 His book The Evolution of Adam questions the belief that Adam was a historical figure.
-He also wrote The Bible Tells Me So: Why Defending Scripture Has Made Us Unable to Read It and The Sin of Certainty: Why God Desires Our Trust More than Our 'Correct' Beliefs.

 Biography

-Peter Enns was born in Passaic, New Jersey, (January 2, 1961) to German-American immigrant parents.
-He grew up in River Vale, New Jersey and graduated from Pascack Valley High School (Hillsdale, New Jersey) in 1978.
+Enns was born in Passaic, New Jersey, on January 2, 1961, to German-American immigrant parents.
+He grew up in River Vale, New Jersey, and graduated from Pascack Valley High School (Hillsdale, New Jersey) in 1978.
 He graduated from Messiah College in Grantham, Pennsylvania (1982), obtained an M.Div. from Westminster Theological Seminary in Philadelphia, Pennsylvania (1989), and an M.A.
 (1993) and Ph.D.
 (1994) from Harvard University (Near Eastern Languages and Civilizations).

 Enns returned to Westminster Theological Seminary in 1994 to begin his teaching career.
 He was tenured in 2000 and promoted to full professor in 2005 as a professor of Old Testament and Biblical hermeneutics.
 Among other duties, he served as Associate Academic Dean from 1998 to 2001, chair of the Hermeneutics (Ph.D.)
-Field Committee (1997-2000), and edited the Westminster Theological Journal (2000-2005).
+Field Committee (1997–2000), and edited the Westminster Theological Journal (2000–2005).
 His publication of the book Inspiration and Incarnation led to institutional strife and the eventual loss of Enns's teaching position at Westminster Theological Seminary by 2009.

 Enns was a senior fellow of Biblical studies with the BioLogos Foundation, a Christian organization that "explores, promotes, and celebrates the integration of science and Christian faith".
 He wrote nearly 100 blog posts at the BioLogos Forum, "Science and the Sacred."
 He also has written several pieces for The Huffington Posts religion section.

 Enns is a member of the Society of Biblical Literature and has served on the Wisdom in Israel and Cognate Literature Session steering committee since 2006.
 He is also a member of the Institute for Biblical Research, where he served on the board of directors from 2004 to 2007 and the editorial board for the Bulletin for Biblical Research from 2002 to 2004.